zyph-parth/re2nfa/README.md

 - `npm run lint` runs ESLint
 - `npm test` runs the engine test suite

-## Deployment

-This project is ready to deploy on Vercel.

-Recommended Vercel settings:

-- Framework Preset: `Vite`
-- Build Command: `npm run build`
-- Output Directory: `dist`
-- Install Command: `npm install`

-Once deployed, Vercel will build the application from source and publish the generated `dist` output automatically.

 ## Quality and Verification

-Before deploying, it is a good idea to run:
+Before sharing or packaging the project, it is a good idea to run:

 ```bash
 npm run lint